phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

              is_backchannel(previous(utterance)))
 ```

-This method gives us a total of 61645
+This method gives us a total of 62k
-backchannels out of 391593 utterances (15.7%) or 71207 out of 3228128
+backchannels out of 390k utterances (16%) or 71k out of 3.2 million
-words (2.21%).
+words (2.2%).
 Note that the percentage of words is much lower because backchannel utterance are on average much shorter than other utterances.

 ### Feature Extraction